robicode/stdx/stringx/README.md

 * More tests are always good
 * Optimizations (maybe?)

 I make no claims of being an expert at optimization, and there may well be evidence herein.
-If you find something that can be done better, a case where a func
+If you find something that can be done better, a case where a function fails where it shouldn't, or any other issue, feel free to submit an issue (a PR is even better!) once I open up the issues tracker.